The Way We Were: Production

 Laurents was horrified when he saw the first rough cut of the film.
 He thought it had a few good scenes, and some good moments in bad scenes, but overall, he thought it was a badly photographed, jumbled mess lacking coherence.
 Both stars appeared to be playing themselves more often than their characters, and Streisand often used a grand accent that Laurents felt hurt her performance.
-Pollack admitted the film was not good, accepted full responsibility for its problems, and apologised for his behaviour.
+Pollack admitted the film was not good, accepted full responsibility for its problems, and apologized for his behavior.
 The following day, he retreated to the editing room to improve it as much as possible.
 Laurents felt the changes made it better, but never as good as it could have been.

 A decade after the film was released, Redford, having made peace with Laurents, contacted him to discuss the possibility of collaborating on a new project and eventually the two settled on a sequel to The Way We Were.
 In it, Hubbell and his daughter, a radical like Katie, would meet, but be unaware of their relationship, and complications would ensue.
 Both agreed they did not want Pollack to be part of the equation.
 Laurents sent Redford the completed script, but aside from receiving a brief note acknowledging the actor had received it and looked forward to reading it, he never heard from him again.
 In 1982, Pollack approached Laurents about a sequel Stark had proposed, but nothing transpired following their initial discussion.
 In 1996, Streisand came across the sequel Laurents had written and decided she wanted to produce and direct it, as well as co-star with Redford, but did not want to work with Stark.
 Laurents thought the script was not as good as he remembered it being and agreed to rewrite it once Stark agreed to sell the rights to the characters and their story to Streisand.
 Again, nothing happened.
-The following year, Stark asked Laurents if he were interested in adapting the original film for a stage musical starring Kathie Lee Gifford.
+The following year, Stark asked Laurents if he was interested in adapting the original film for a stage musical starring Kathie Lee Gifford.
 Laurents declined and any new projects related to the film have been in limbo.